Free things to do in London are everywhere, and that’s something many visitors don’t realise at first.

 National Poetry Library (South Bank)

 Hidden inside the Royal Festival Hall at the Southbank Centre, the National Poetry Library is open to the public and is another great free place to visit in London.
-It’s a calm, unexpected space filled with poetry collections from around the world — a lovely contrast to the buzz of the South Bank outside.
+It’s a calm, unexpected space filled with poetry collections from around the world — a lovely contrast to the buzz of the South Bank just outside.

 Tip: Pop in after a South Bank walk or before a show.
-Even 10 minutes here feels like a quiet reset from the city.
+Even 10 minutes here feels like a quiet reset from the busy city.

 Attend a Free Service at Westminster Abbey or St Paul’s Cathedral